Anonymous (TV series)

-Anonymous was an Irish television series broadcast on RTÉ Two.
+Anonymous is an Irish television series broadcast on RTÉ Two.
 Its concept was to disguise well-known personalities, with the use of prosthetic masks, bestow upon them a fake identity, and set them up in what were intended to be humorous situations for the sake of entertainment.

 Format and history

 Anonymous was presented by Jason Byrne, who also used a hidden microphone to communicate mischievous ideas via whispering to the disguised personality.
 It ran for five series, with the last series broadcast in 2009.
 Byrne was offered funding for a further season, but turned it down, stating that it was too hard to find people who didn't know of the show and therefore saw through the ruses (its sister program, Naked Camera, did not help matters).
 He wanted the show to be remembered as being good while it lasted, and not being cancelled when it became desperate.
 Byrne was the celebrity who went anonymous in the final episode (Hector O hEochagain, the second ever guest behind Samantha Mumba, presented the show).